🧠 Brainy API Reference

 console.log(result.failed) // Array of errorsReturns: Promise<BatchResult<string>> - Success/failure results

-`deleteMany(params)` → `Promise>`
+`removeMany(params)` → `Promise>`

-Delete multiple entities.
+Remove multiple entities.

-const result = await brain.deleteMany({
+const result = await brain.removeMany({

 ids: [id1, id2, id3]